Wells Fargo's 'Jump into January' was grim start to the year

 | NEW YORK

-NEW YORK Among its regional bank-wide sales campaigns, Wells Fargo & Co's (WFC.N) "Jump into January" programme was notorious for the impact it had on staff.
+NEW YORK Among its regional bank-wide sales campaigns, Wells Fargo & Co's (WFC.N) "Jump into January" program was notorious for the impact it had on staff.

 Initially designed to motivate branch employees to exceed sales goals, the pressure to beat higher daily sales targets instead encouraged them to forge customer signatures, hold off on opening accounts signed for in December and target friends and family to make up the numbers.